Superior-Unified-Program/SUP/README.md

 Set the start up project to SUP-MVC by right-clicking in the solution and selecting "Set as StartUp Project."

+In the Solution Explorer in Visual Studio, under the SUP-MVC project, add to Dependencies the System.Data.SqlClient.dll file; you should use the nuget package manager to do this.

 Ensure that the following folders exist on the web server:

   1. C:\Users\Public\Documents\Templates